xiahongze/RayTracingManyWeeksWithCuda/README.md

   - or `malloc` directly in device memory in a kernel

 The reason for using `hittable` is that we want to keep this simple interface such that objects of different types can be stored in the same list.

+### Bounding Volume Hierarchy (BVH)

+Bounding Volume Hierarchy (BVH) is a tree structure commonly used in computer graphics, particularly in the fields of collision detection and ray tracing.
+This data structure allows for efficient representation and querying of a spatial scene by encapsulating geometry (such as triangles in a mesh) within bounding volumes, typically boxes or spheres.
+These volumes are organized hierarchically, with each node in the tree containing a volume that encompasses its children, leading to a fast exclusion of large parts of the scene when testing for intersections.

+The linearization of BVH for GPU computation is a crucial optimization technique.
+GPUs, being massively parallel processors, prefer data structures with regular, predictable access patterns.
+Linearizing a BVH involves flattening the tree structure into a linear array that can be efficiently traversed by the GPU.
+This transformation typically involves ordering the nodes of the tree in a way that reduces memory jumps during traversal, which is critical for maintaining high performance in GPU-based computations.
+This linearization enables faster traversal speeds, making it highly suitable for real-time applications like gaming and interactive simulations, where rapid rendering is essential.

+Here in this project, an array of `bvh_data_node` containing object information is passed from GPU to CPU and in CPU, we construct a tree of `_bvh_node`.
+After that, we linearize the tree into an array of `bvh_node` and pass it back to GPU.
+In GPU, we limit the stack size for non-recursive traversal.
+Adjust `MAX_TREE_HEIGHT` `in`bvh.h` to change the stack size if needed.